loclv/replace-text-tool-bun/README.md

 - Match case insensitive: uppercase and lowercase letters are treated as distinct.
 For example, "Old" is not replaced with "old".
 - Not match whole word.
 For example, "oldTextTest" is replaced with "newTextTest".
+- You can replace array of texts sequentially.

 TODO: